phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 [abort on panic]: https://github.com/rust-lang/rust/pull/32900

 Now we fixed both of the above errors.
-However, if we try to compile it now, another language item is required:
+However, if we try to compile it now, another error occurs:

 ```
 > cargo build
 error: requires `start` lang_item
 ```

+Our program is missing the `start` language item, which defines the entry point.

-### The `start` attribute
+## The `start` attribute

 One might think that the `main` function is the first function called when you run a program.
 However, most languages have a [runtime system], which is responsible for things such as garbage collection (e.g. in Java) or software threads (e.g. goroutines in Go).
 This runtime needs to be called before `main`, since it needs to initialize itself.